10 Most Common WordPress Login Issues (How to Fix Them)

 Recovering Browser’s Cache and Cookies:

-Fortunately, cache and cookie-related WordPress login issues can easily be fixed.
-You need to enable the cookies (if not enabled) and then go for clearing your cache and cookies.
+You need to enable cookies (if not already enabled), then clear your cache and cookies.

-Go to Google Chrome, click on the browser settings menu, select More Tools, and Clear browsing data.
+Go to Google Chrome, click the browser settings menu, select More Tools, then select Clear browsing data.

 Select the “Clear cookies and other site data” and “Cached images and files” checkboxes from here.